 Water damage can be a serious issue for everyone—tenants and landlords included.
 In fact, water damage claims are the second most common type of claim when it comes to home insurance!
 With that said, how can landlords protect themselves from expensive water damage?
 And, even more pressing, what can they do when water damage problems do arise?
 Here are some of our top tips and tricks.

 We cannot stress this enough: Even if your tenants do renew their lease for another year, you should consider sending a repairman to take a look at everything, just to be safe.
 Check for leaks around the water heater and other appliances.
 Make sure the roof is in top condition.
 Even replace an old dishwasher to prevent water damage that could lead to replacing the floor!
 Keep in mind that even the smallest water damage problems can lead to massive issues eventually.

 Insure Your Property

 There is very little more upsetting than paying for something out of pocket that could have been covered.
 Make sure you have insurance!
 Speak with a trusted agent to see that your policy covers everything you need:

 - Leaks in the roof or basement

 - Storm damage, including floods, hurricanes, and tornadoes

 While all this insurance seems expensive, it’s important to think of the long-term benefits.
-Since mold can damage the structural integrity of a building after just 24 hours, that insurance could save your entire property and investment.
 Otherwise, you could lose your tenant, your property, and your money.